Subscribe to updates

 Corporate Asset Management Strategy

-A significant item on the agenda is the Corporate Asset Management Strategy (CAMS) for 2026-2029.
-This strategy aims to provide a unified, corporate approach to managing the council's land and property assets.
-It proposes a framework where all assets will be assessed through three strategic lenses: Service Delivery, Value Generating, and Asset Release.
-This approach is intended to ensure that each asset has a clear purpose, performs effectively, and aligns with the council's strategic priorities, including service delivery, financial sustainability, housing, regeneration, and climate outcomes.
-The strategy aims to optimise asset utilisation, support service transformation, enable housing delivery, advance environmental sustainability, promote community value, strengthen governance, and maximise financial efficiency.
-The report details the development of this strategy through workshops and outlines a phased implementation plan with key milestones and priority actions.
+A significant item on the agenda was the Corporate Asset Management Strategy (CAMS) for 2026-2029.
+This strategy aims to provide a clear, corporate direction for managing the Council's land and property assets, ensuring they actively support service delivery, financial sustainability, housing, regeneration, and place-based outcomes.
+The CAMS framework uses three strategic lenses – Service Delivery, Value Generating, and Asset Release – and ten asset categories to assess the purpose and performance of each asset.
+The strategy seeks to optimise asset utilisation, support service transformation, enable housing delivery, advance environmental sustainability, promote community value, strengthen governance, and maximise financial efficiency.
+The report detailed the outcomes of two workshops held to develop this strategy, which involved engagement with over 70 officers and senior management.

 Capital and Investment Strategy

-The committee will also review the draft Capital and Investment Strategy for 2026/27 to 2030/31.
-This strategy outlines how Cornwall Council plans to manage, maintain, and develop its assets, detailing how a proposed £2.1 billion investment over six years will be financed and what it will deliver in terms of service provision.
-The strategy categorises investment into Sustain,
+The committee was also scheduled to review the draft Capital and Investment Strategy for 2026/27 to 2030/31.
+This strategy outlines how Cornwall Council will manage, maintain, and develop its assets, with a proposed investment of £2.1 billion over six years.
+The strategy categorises investment into Sustain

 Statutory Public Sector Equality Duty Return (Annual Review) 2026